Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Fit procedure and cross section results

 In order to constrain each individual \sttk, events with at least two jets are further divided into subcategories of \mttreco, using the same binning as for \mtt (Table~\ref{tab:binning}).
-In order to mitigate the sensitivity of the measurement to the shape of the distributions of background processes, the total number of events is chosen as input to the fit for all subcategories with zero or more than two \cPqb-tagged jets, where the contribution of the background processes is the largest.
+The choice of the input distributions to the fit in the different event categories is summarized in Table~\ref{tab:inputs}.
+The total number of events is chosen as input to the fit for all subcategories with zero or more than two \cPqb-tagged jets, where the contribution of the background processes is the largest, in order to mitigate the sensitivity of the measurement to the shape of the distributions of background processes.
 The same choice is made for the subcategories corresponding to the last bin in \mttreco, where the statistical uncertainty in both data and simulation is large, and for events with less than two jets, where the kinematic reconstruction cannot be performed.
 In the remaining subcategories with one \cPqb-tagged jet, the minimum invariant mass found when combining the reconstructed \cPqb~jet and a lepton, referred to as the \mlb distribution, is fitted.
 This distribution provides the sensitivity to constrain \mtmc~\cite{Biswas:2010sa}.
 In the remaining subcategories with two \cPqb-tagged jets, the \pt spectrum of the softest selected jet in the event is used to constrain jet energy scale uncertainties at small values of \pt, the kinematic range where systematic uncertainties are the largest.
+The distributions used in the fit are compared to the data after the fit in \suppMaterial.